- New mandatory public health measures in effect April 6.

 Under the Electric Utilities Act, the Micro-generation Regulation allows Albertans to meet their own electricity needs by generating electricity from renewable or alternative energy sources.

 The regulation encourages small solar or wind power generation that feeds back into the electrical grid.
 As of April 2021, there were over 6000 micro-generation installations across the province.

 With a carbon offset protocol approved in 2013, this activity has the possibility of generating additional income through carbon offsets.
 The main source of income from micro-generation however, is the energy generated.
 This is credited on the bill, minus the delivery charges, etc. At present there is no federal/provincial/municipal subsidy (feed-in tariff) for micro-generation in Alberta.

 For businesses, the tax write-off on solar equipment is accelerated, up to 50% Capital Cost Allowance per year.
-For more information see Ontario’s FIT/microFIT Programs.
+See here for more information.